Best Mortgage Lenders for First Time Home Buyers in Arizona

 4. Best for In-Person Service: Chase

 Does the personal touch of visiting a bank give you peace of mind?
 Consider applying for your home loan through Chase.
-The largest mortgage provider in Arizona, Chase currently operates 228 offices in Arizona.
+One of the largest mortgage providers in Arizona, Chase currently operates over 200 offices in Arizona.
 This means that no matter where you are, there’s bound to be a location near you.
 Chase offers both conventional and government-backed mortgage loans, as well as one of the fastest average closings in our review.

 Chase also effortlessly combines both online and traditional mortgage processes.
 You can begin your application online and finish with a representative or you can visit your local branch and complete the entire application process.